hoch/WAAX/readme.md

   *Polyphonic Sampler, Oscillator Bank, Equalizer, QuadBand Compressor, Multi-tap Delay...*

 - **Module**: A concoction of more than 2 Blocks.
 The highest level of encapsulation in the framework:
-  *Subtracitve Synthesizer with effects, Acoustic Piano with IR Reverb, Full-featured S&S Sampler...*
+  *Subtractive Synthesizer with effects, Acoustic Piano with IR Reverb, Full-featured S&S Sampler...*